-- [21] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment9 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [22] Record of work matters are at the lower end of the disciplinary scale.
+- [28] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment9 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [29] Record of work matters are at the lower end of the disciplinary scale.
 The Board's normal starting point for a failure to provide a record of work is a fine of \$1,500.
-The Board accepts that some effort was made to provide a record of work.
-Given this the fine will be reduced to \$1,000.
+The Board recognised that there was significant mitigation present.
+In particular it was not a normal commercial relationship and the Respondent has been impacted.
+On this basis the Board has decided to only impose a censure which is a formal expression of disapproval.